matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

     20:57:39.999 [nREPL-worker-1] ERROR birdwatch.twitterclient.processing - error-msg {:baz 42}
     [{:text "foo"} {:text "bar"}]

 Great, we have a composed transducer that works on vectors as expected.
-According to Rich Hickey, this should work equally well on channels.
+According to Rich Hickey this should work equally well on channels.
 But let's not take his word for it and instead try it out:

     birdwatch.main=> (in-ns 'birdwatch.twitterclient.processing)
     #<Namespace birdwatch.twitterclient.processing>